aydindemircioglu/RcppShark/README.md

 ### Internal notes

 - To transform the Shark code to RcppShark, simply call python ./prepareShark.sh.
 This will assume that the Shark sources can be found under ~/Shark.
 It will then extract the parts it needs and put them under ./src (previous sources in src/shark and src/src will be deleted, so be sure not to have individual changes to these files).
-Currently this process is 100% (as of 8th august 2015), there is no manual step involved.
+Currently this process is 100% (as of 19th februrary 2017), there is no manual step involved.
 This might change, if later versions of Shark become available.

 - To create a proper Makevars, or to change things, edit the template found under ./tools/Makevars_template.
 Then call the python script ./generateMakevars.py.
 This script will find all *.cpp files below /src/src and will add them to the Makevars.

 - Finally make sure that the Shark you have checked out below ~/Shark was compiled without LAPACK support, as R packages with LAPACK are not really supported by CRAN.
 If you forget to do so, an error message like "clapack.h not found" will be thrown.

+- If you want to compile it by yourself, follow these instructions:

+1. Download Shark into ~/Shark
+2. Compile shark via cmake .
+3. Call ./prepareShark.py in ./tools
+4. Call ./testInstall.py in ./
+5. Call ./postTestInstall.py in ./

 ### Authors